AhmadliAhmad/MicroJob/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 👥 Authors

-- Your Name - *Initial work*

 ## 🙏 Acknowledgments

 - Flask community for excellent documentation
 - Fiverr for design inspiration
 - All contributors and users

-## 📞 Support

-For support, email your-email@example.com or open an issue in the repository.

 ---